himudigonda/OpenForensics-DeepFake-Challenge/README.md

+# OpenForensics DeepFakeChallenge
-# Deepfake Detection with Swin Transformer
+## Training A Swin Transformer

 This repository contains code for deepfake detection using the Swin Transformer architecture.
 The project leverages PyTorch and PyTorch Lightning for training and evaluation.